vinaykumar-kayyur/sonic-buildimage/README.md

     sudo pip install --force-reinstall --upgrade jinja2>=2.10
     sudo pip install j2cli

+Configure your system to allow running the 'docker' command without 'sudo'
+      1. Add current user to the docker group
+	 `sudo gpasswd -a ${USER} docker`
+      2. Log out and log back in so that your group membership is re-evaluated

 ## SAI Version
 Please refer to [SONiC roadmap](https://github.com/Azure/SONiC/wiki/Sonic-Roadmap-Planning) on the SAI version for each SONiC release.